Appalalala/SC1015-Mini-Project/README.md

    It returns a better test accuracy than the first model and a neighbour value of 46 but still has an extremely high False Positive Rate which is even higher than the first model.

 ## Conclusion
-Out of the 4 machine learning models, Random Forest is the model that is best at predicting Heart attack risk among individuals, having the highest accuracy of 0.6930 and a F1-score of around 0.7.
+Out of the 4 machine learning models, `Random Forest` is the model that is best at predicting Heart attack risk among individuals, having the **highest accuracy** of **0.6930** and a **F1-score** of around **0.7**.

 However, these variables are not considered high enough.
 It shows that the current set of data and variables used are not able to accurately predict `Heart Attack Risk`.
 However, these are proven to be the variables from each category with the highest correlation to Heart Attack Risk.
 It reveals that the complexity of factors contributing to heart attack risk and the variables included in our analysis cannot fully capture it.
 As such, we believe that **further research incorporating advanced modelling techniques** and a broader range of variables may be necessary to gain deeper insights into the complex nature of heart attack risk and improve prediction accuracy.
-For example BMI, is not an accurate representation of health and the diet stated in the data set is subjective.
-Medical test and proper medical advice from professionals would be a more accurate way to determine ones heart risk.
-Exploring additional variables, collecting more comprehensive datasets, or experimenting with different feature engineering techniques could potentially improve predictive performance.
+For example `BMI`, is not an accurate representation of health and the diet stated in the data set is subjective.
+Medical test and proper medical advice from professionals would be a more accurate way to determine ones heart risk. **Exploring additional variables**, **collecting more comprehensive datasets**, or **experimenting with different feature engineering techniques** could potentially improve predictive performance.